package-url/community/documentation/style-guide.md

    - Use **specification** to refer to the broader set of information about PURL or VERS, such as the test schemas and test files.
 Over time, many elements of the specifications will be added to the standards

+## Other terminology

+### Package names
+- Use “npm package”, not “NPM”, because since “npm” is the package manager, not the name of a package.
+- Use "Ruby gems" not RubyGems” because RubyGems is the name of a package distribution service, not the name of a package

 ## Active voice